 Most parents don’t think twice about the type of step stool they purchase.
 They’re busy with other things – feeding, bathing, keeping a tiny, hyper, lick-everything-in-sight human alive.
 But purchasing the right step stool for kids is vital.
 Why?
 Because they help to instill more independence and confidence in your child.

-Why Buy a Kids' Step Stool?
+Why Buy a Toddler Step Stool?

 From making the potty comfortable to helping with handwashing, stools give the extra boost many kids require to conquer toilet training once and for all.
 Stools also act as a hygienic aid.
-And they support your child in brushing their teeth, getting into their bed easier, reaching their favorite toy (or cookies), and so much more.
+They support your child in brushing their teeth, getting into their bed easier, reaching their favorite toy (or cookies), and so much more.

 So, with that, what are some of the best toddler step stools available in today’s market?
 They include the following: